soverenio/docs/docs/integration/index.md

 Soveren provides a number of integration options: creating tasks in Jira, sending alerts to Slack or webhooks, and Object API.

+# Event based integrations

-# Jira, Slack and webhooks
+Integrations with Jira, Slack and webhooks are all based on events produced by Soveren.

 <div class="grid cards" markdown>